mattslay/FileBrowsa/readme.md

 A simple Windows GUI app to browse files in a folder, much like Windows Explorer.

-**One big thing about this utility is that it supports command line parameters when launching the app so you can pass the initial starting folder, and a filter or filemask expression to apply to the file list.
-Also, uou can also launch the default Windows app to open any file by double-clicking on the filename.**
+**One big thing about this utility is that it supports command line parameters when launching the app so you can pass the initial starting folder, and a filter or file mask expression to apply to the file list.
+In the app, you can double-click on any filename to launch the default Windows app to open or edit the file.**

  (Full disclosure, the starting point for this app was a project I found on Code Project written by Russell Mangel.
 Link in credits below.)

+Once you copy the exe to a folder on your computer, you can just double-click to launch the app, but it also supports command line parameters allowing you to specify the starting folder and an optional filter expression if you want to apply a file mask to limit which files are displayed.

 Command line example:
 ```dos